leonnnn/pyxtrlock/README.md

-modern libraries, most importantly the obsolete direct passwd/shadow authentication has been replaced by today's [PAM](http://en.wikipedia.org/wiki/Pluggabe_authentication_module) authentication mechanism.
+modern libraries, most importantly the obsolete direct passwd/shadow authentication has been replaced by today's [PAM](http://en.wikipedia.org/wiki/Pluggabe_authentication_module) authentication mechanism, hence it also works on Fedora.
 Also, it's mostly written using [XCB](http://xcb.freedesktop.org/) instead of Xlib, although some Xlib/XCB interaction is still necessary.
 As soon as XCB can provide the required services of Xlib, the remaining code will be ported to XCB.

 Usage
 -----